-Cheese Grits.
-Perfectly creamy and cheesy.
-This Southern classic is perfect as a side dish, loaded up as a main dish, or served as breakfast!
+Perfectly creamy and cheesy these Southern Cheese Grits are a classic.
+Perfect as a side dish, loaded up as a main dish, or served as breakfast!
 Learn how to make grits like a pro with all the tips and tricks to make these flavorful, creamy and smooth.

 Grits are a classic southern dish.
 Made from corn that has been ground into coarse meal.
 They are traditionally boiled and mixed with milk and butter,.
 This is a traditional breakfast in the south!

 You will see people making them a variety of ways, from simple with nothing but a bit of milk and butter, to grits loaded with cheese and topped with bacon, ham, sausage and a poached egg.
 Try this Shrimp and Grits recipe if you need an idea on how to serve them!
 Or you can also go a sweeter route and mix with cinnamon or maple syrup and top with granola.

 Types of Grits: